 A native of Pocatello, Idaho, Sion threw the shot put and discus for Georgia Tech from 2001-05 and served as the team's captain in 2005.
 Upon his graduation, he attended graduate school at Idaho State where he completed his athletic eligibility.
 During his athletic career, Sion was a two-time NCAA Division I championships qualifier and two-time All-Region shot putter, once at Georgia Tech and once at Idaho State.
 He earned All-Atlantic Coast Conference honors four times and All-Big Sky Conference recognition once.
 In 2004, Sion was the ACC shot put champion and was named Georgia Tech's Field MVP.
 At one point, Sion held the Georgia Tech indoor (18.00m/59-0.75), Georgia Tech outdoor (18.11m/59-5), and Idaho State outdoor (18.34m/60-2) records in the shot put.

-Sion still holds the Idaho high school state record in the shot put that he broke in 2001 with a toss of 19.58m/64-3.
+Sion held the Idaho high school state record in the shot put that he broke in 2001 with a toss of 19.58m/64-3 for 13 years.